Maggerama

 Elevator Pitch

-Playing since the late 80s, I began with ZX Spectrum, Commodore 64, 286, and so on.
-Had a few consoles, too: NES, SNES, PS2&3, GameCube, Wii, DS\GBA.
+In the late 80s, I began with ZX Spectrum & C64, but I hardly comprehended games until 486 came along.
+Had a few consoles, too: NES, SNES, PS2/3, GameCube, Wii, DS/GBA.
 Now that you know what a washed-up no-lifer I am, let's get cheeky.
 Steam is a lovely river of waste, which confuses one's senses while the human centipede of game journalism pollutes its banks by regurgitating lucrative platitudes.
-Whereas I ruminate over games for kicks, not handouts or mass appeal.
+Whereas I ramble about games for kicks, not handouts or mass appeal.
 But so much for pathos!
-I lean towards TBS, CRPG, P&C, FPS, and Survival Horror, yet I'm not confined to these genres.
-My comfort zone is uncertain.
+I lean towards TBS, CRPG, P&C, FPS, and SURVIVAL HORROR.
+I'm not confined to these genres, my comfort zone is uncertain.
 Perhaps it lies in uncertainty?
-Deep.
-What's certain is that I strive to make my reviews helpful and fun to read, if mildly tangential at that.
+"Deep".
+What's certain is that sometimes I write modestly sick reviews.
+A form of success that still implies failure.

 Favorite Game